-Eggs are also rich in Vitamin D and other nutrients like lutein and zeaxanthin as well as antioxidants.
-Although eggs have high cholesterol, they have been proven to modify the shape of LDL hence reducing the shape of heart disease.
+Eggs are also rich in Vitamin D and other nutrients like lutein and zeaxanthin, and antioxidants.
+Moreover, although eggs have high cholesterol, they have been proven to modify LDL, hence reducing the shape of heart disease.

 8. Natural Healthy Oils

 Healthy oils and fats are an essential part of the Keto diet because they are burnt for fuel.
-Coconut oil and olive oil are highly recommended for a Ketogenic diet.
+Therefore, coconut oil and olive oil are highly recommended for a Ketogenic diet.

-Coconut oil contains medium-chain trygylcerides (MCTs).
+Coconut oil contains medium-chain triglycerides (MCTs).
 MCTs are easily taken up by the liver and converted to ketones to produce instant energy.

 Coconut oil also helps with weight loss.

-Olive oil is a healthy mono-saturated fat ideal for keto diet.
-It contains oleic acid which has been proven to reduce the risk of heart disease.
+Olive oil is a healthy mono-saturated fat ideal for the keto diet.
+In addition, it contains oleic acid, which has been proven to reduce the risk of heart disease.

 Extra virgin olive oil is also rich in antioxidants that reduce inflammation while improving arterial function.

 Nuts and seeds are low-carb, high-fat, and incredibly healthy.
 They are also rich in fibre.